jmseren/JBAS/readme.md

 130 PRINT "x = " + x
 ```

-Additionally, here is an example of a subroutine that simulates a nested subroutine:
+Additionally, here is an example of a subroutine uses nested subroutines:

 ```BASIC
 0 REM Program to take an input, increment it by 1 and then multiply it by 2.